 This brand was started by Valeria Isaacs, who is a zero waste entrepreneur, disability advocate, mother, wife, nature lover, and former biologist… That’s how you know they’re truly focused on sustainability throughout their supply chain!

-Their products are made by a team of hundreds in Nepal, who are paid fair wages for their work.
+Their plastic-free Christmas decorations are made by a team of hundreds in Nepal, who are paid fair wages for their work.
 (The US side of the Friendsheep Wool team works with them directly; they say the Nepal team has become part of their family!)

 In addition to using natural, sustainably sourced materials, Friendsheep Wool also plants a tree with each purchase, is a member of 1% for the Planet, and gives back to other types of organizations, too (such as animal rescues).